boh016/fair_policing/README.md

 # fair_policing
- How recreational marijuana legalization(RML) affects traffic-related scenes in San Diego, CA
+ How recreational marijuana legalization(RML) affects traffic-related scenes in California using Difference in Differences model.